inthewaves/kotlin-signald/README.md

 The following platforms are supported: JVM, Linux x64, macOS x64, and JavaScript.
 (Since signald currently works by communicating with UNIX sockets, JVM and JavaScript are effectively limited to UNIX environments supported by signald.)

-## Using in your projects
+## Usage

 > This library is experimental, with the API subject to breaking changes.

 This project comes with a client library for signald (the `client` module).
-There is also a coroutine-based message subscription handler (the `client-coroutines` module), which is optional if a custom message subscription handler is desired.
+There are also coroutine-based message subscription handlers, which is provided as optional module (`client-coroutines`) to accommodate cases where a custom implementation of a message subscription handler is desired.

 It's recommended to ensure that a message receiver is active at all times, because signald will not process incoming messages without any client subscriptions.